hrsetyono/edje-deprecated/README.md

 1. Run the command `npm install -g node-sass` and `npm install -g edje`.

-1. If you are on Windows, add **NODE_PATH** to your System Variable and set it to **%AppData%/npm/node_modules**.
+1. For Windows user, open Command prompt and type these 4 commands one by one:

+    ```
+    rem for future

+    setx NODE_PATH %AppData%\npm\node_modules

+    rem for current session

+    set NODE_PATH=%AppData%\npm\node_modules
+    ```

-1. Test whether it's successfully installed by running the command `npm`.
-If not found, try restarting your PC and double-check your `NODE_PATH`.
-If still doesn't work, run these [4 commands](http://stackoverflow.com/a/9588052/1318622) one by one.
+1. Test if Edje is successfully installed by running this command `node -p "require('edje')"`.
+If it doesn't give "Module not found: Edje" error, then everything is set!

 -----